jcollard/VibeDC/BugsImprovementsAndTechDebt.md

 General improvments
  - Blinking green around active unit can blend in with unit / tile color.
 Consider alternating high contrast blink colors
+ - The Developer Settings panel should remove the font dropdowns and highlight color, they are no longer needed